-1Course will be waived for students who already hold the 8-12 Technology Applications Certificate, EC-12 Technology Applications Certificate or a M.S. in Instructional Technology from UHCL.
+1Course will be waived for students who already hold the 8-12 Technology Applications certificate, EC-12 Technology Applications certificate or a Master of Science (M.S.) in Instructional Technology from University of Houston-Clear Lake (UHCL).

 2Students not passing the Master Technology Teacher state assessment by the time they successfully complete TCED 5014 must enroll in and successfully complete TCED 5010.